 About the Artist Candy Cummings died on November 4, 2014 following a valiant battle with cancer.

 Candy was a graduate of Philadelphia's Temple University: Tyler School of Art.
 Her passion for art began at a very young age with her first lessons starting in pre-school.
 Later in life she pursued art as a full time vocation.
 Among her many accomplishments, Candy had a show of her art work at the American Visionary Art Museum in Baltimore and her work is part of their permanent collection.
 The majority of her working years were spent in the hospitality industry as a high profile, high end caterer working in Washington DC, the US Virgin Islands, and the Liberty Science Center in New Jersey.

 Ten years ago, Candy established the Lexington Park Library Art Gallery for the purpose of featuring amateur, student, professional and children artists from the local area.
 The St. Mary's County Arts Council took over the management of the gallery in 2013.

 Candy was a generous supporter of the Arts and the St. Mary's County Arts Council.
-She will be missied but her legacy will live on through her unending spirit.
+She is missed but her legacy lives on through her art and her unending spirit.